N) Provisions, contingent liabilities and contingent assets

 After initial measurement, such financial assets are subsequently measured at fair value with changes in fair value recognised in other comprehensive income (OCI).
 Interest income is recognised basis EIR method and the losses arising from ECL impairment are recognised in the Standalone Statement of Profit and Loss.

-Financial asset at fair value through profit and loss (FVTPL)
+Financial asset at fair value through profit and loss (fvtpl)

 Any financial asset, which does not meet the criteria for categorisation as at amortised cost or as FVOCI as described above, is classified as at FVTPL.